Miracle Mile Stages

 Kristin Spence 11:30am

-Newcomer Kristin Spence, a singer-songwriter from Redding joins the festival for the first time bringing us her new blend of intelligent lyrics and soulful vocals that have folks turning their heads and ears in her direction during this past year.
+Newcomer Kristin Spence, a singer-songwriter from Redding joined the festival for the first time bringing us her new blend of intelligent lyrics and soulful vocals that have folks turning their heads and ears in her direction during this past year.

 Jim Dyar & the Barefoot Band 12:00pm

-We welcome back longtime festival favorite Jim Dyar who brings a new ensemble to the stage for some soulful roots and conscience rock music with the Barefoot Band.
+We welcomed back longtime festival favorite Jim Dyar who brings a new ensemble to the stage for some soulful roots and conscience rock music with the Barefoot Band.
 Jim Dyar has a dedicated following from his recordings and performances for several years with the Jim Dyar Band and Muletown.
 “Dyar’s music offers a feast of recognizable influences from Merle Haggard to The Byrds.
 His band has more than earned its spurs on its debut album, ‘Magical Land.’ – Johan Shoenmakers, Alt Country Forum

 Harmonica Steve 12:45pm

-Fresh off the release of his new album Vanished in the Blue, Harmonica Steve (Steve Cheek) joins the Whole Earth & Watershed Festival roster for the first time and will be joined by Brittney Butch and Hannah Johnson (The Rustling Roses).
+Fresh off the release of his new album Vanished in the Blue, Harmonica Steve (Steve Cheek) joined the Whole Earth & Watershed Festival roster for the first time and will be joined by Brittney Butch and Hannah Johnson (The Rustling Roses).
 What began as songs for his unique and established harmonica playing morphed into lyrics, vocals, other instrumentation and players to form a full length album with some pomp and rest is history.
 The album has a touch of rock songwriter angst mixed with personal dilemmas to delicate moments of reflection.
 It is influenced from the social and music scene of the Bay Area’s past with modern day themes related to life’s situations, has a little edge and what’s best it’s authentic.
 “Grabs you by the scruff of the neck and throws you down Tom Petty lane” – Peter Newton

 Carl Anberg Trio 1:15pm

-The festival welcomes back the trio for another performance of roots acoustic blues music.
+The festival welcomed back the trio for another performance of roots acoustic blues music.
 The Redding music scene has long enjoyed Anberg’s beautiful taste of guitar style mixed with thoughtful lyrics and the perfect ensemble of upright bass and percussion.

 Annie Coty w/ Scott Joss 2:00pm

-For the first time at the festival we welcome Annie with special guest Scott Joss!
+For the first time at the festival we welcomed Annie with special guest Scott Joss!
 Annie Coty began her music career in coffee houses at age 14, moved to California by 16 and began playing up and down the west coast soon thereafter.
 One of the highlights of her career was when she was chosen by the United Service Organization (USO) to entertain stateside and abroad for nearly 20 years.
 She and her band toured 37 countries including many embassies, NATO in Macedonia, 49 nations represented in Bosnia, International Friendship Day in Panama and the Italian and American Navy in Sardinia Italy.
 Annie is both an accomplished singer and songwriter featuring a mixture of folk, rock’n’roll, blues and R&B presented with a style often compared to Janis Joplin or Bonnie Raitt and delivered with the soul of Gospel.
 She will be joined by fiddle legend Scott Joss (Dwight Yoakam, Merle Haggard) who also produced Annie’s latest album that will be coming out in early summer.

 Heather Normandale 2:30pm